verbleif/JWTRefreshTokenBundle/README.md

 When there is a failure authenticating the refresh token, the `gesdinet.refresh_token_not_found` event is dispatched with a `Gesdinet\JWTRefreshTokenBundle\Event\RefreshTokenNotFoundEvent` object.

+### Refresh Token Created

+*NOTE* This event is only available when using the `refresh_jwt` authenticator with Symfony 5.4+.

+When the refresh token is created but not persisted to the database yet, the `gesdinet.refresh_token_created` event is dispatched with a `Gesdinet\JWTRefreshTokenBundle\Event\RefreshTokenCreated` object.

 ## Token Extractor

 The bundle provides a `Gesdinet\JWTRefreshTokenBundle\Request\Extractor\ExtractorInterface` to define classes which can read the refresh token from the request.